Aliases for SLC18A2 Gene

 GeneCards Summary for SLC18A2 Gene

 SLC18A2 (Solute Carrier Family 18 Member A2) is a Protein Coding gene.
-Diseases associated with SLC18A2 include brain dopamine-serotonin vesicular transport disease and cocaine abuse.
+Diseases associated with SLC18A2 include brain dopamine-serotonin vesicular transport disease and parkinson disease 1.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Neurotransmitter Release Cycle.
 GO annotations related to this gene include enzyme binding and transmembrane transporter activity.
 An important paralog of this gene is SLC18B1.

 UniProtKB/Swiss-Prot for SLC18A2 Gene